 According to most statistics, LGBT community continues to face discrimination in their life, including their dating life.
 This forces them to hide their authentic self.
 And makes it difficult for them to lead a happy life without facing stress and anxiety.

 Despite all the progress towards LGBT rights, it’s important that you are still being an ally.
 Being an ally means educating yourself on LGBT issues.
 Making sure you’re there for your friends.
 And always, always speaking up against discrimination.

-If you’re an LGBT ally who wants to help their friends feel protected, read this article.
+If you’re an LGBT ally who wants to help your friends feel protected, read this article.
 In this article, we’re talking about 6 Things You Should Know As An Ally.
 Let’s begin!

 Always Lend Your Ear, And An Open Mind

 As an LGBT ally, it is extremely important that you always listen with an open mind.
 If you actually support your LGBT peers, you won’t feel the need to change them.
 Instead, develop your own understanding.
 Always lend your ear to your LGBT peers.
 Make sure that they never feel dismissed.
 Being an ally is all about keeping your differences aside.
 And making space for others to speak up.

 As an LGBT ally, you should always have empathy for your peers.
 Listen to the other perspective without making judgments.
 Even if you do find yourself having differences – sort them out yourself.
 This can help you build an understanding with your LGBT friends.
 It will also ensure that they always trust you.
 And they will feel safe in sharing their lives with you.

 Being an ally is all about casting away your own differences.
 And making space for other people’s narratives.
 See, every person’s story is different.
 And without listening to the other person’s narrative, you will never really be able to develop a healthy friendship.
 It’s also important to note that LGBTQI people already face many stereotypes.
 This affects all parts of their life, including dating.
 If you end up believing those stereotypes, instead of listening to the narrative, you’re being a bad ally.